exitlive/protobuf-builder/README.md

 A helper library for compiling protobuffer templates in exitlive projects.

-To run the builder, first set the environment variable`DART_PROTOC_PLUGIN` to the path of a compiled [dart protoc plugin][0] file.
+## Usage ##

-Next, add the git ref of the library to the `pubspec.yaml` to the development dependencies for the project
+Add the git ref of the library to the `pubspec.yaml` to the development dependencies for the project

     dev_dependencies:
       exitlive_protoc_plugin: